KxSystems/docs-v1/docs/ml/nlp.md

 Where `x` is a table of documents, returns for each document, a dictionary with the tokens as keys, and relevance as values.

-This example illustrates that you can extract a specific document and find the most significiant words in that document.
+Extract a specific document and find the most significiant words in that document:
 ```q
 q)queriedemail:jeffcorpus[where jeffcorpus[`text] like "*charity bike*"]`text;
 q)5#desc .nlp.TFIDF[jeffcorpus]1928